-To compete with production and increasing sales volumes, Variperm constructs an 8000 sqft state-of-the-art field location office in Brooks, Alberta.
+To compete with production and increasing sales volumes, Variperm constructs a new 8000 sqft state-of-the-art field location office in Brooks, Alberta.

-Variperm completes the build of a 8,000 sqft field service centre in Swift Current, Saskatchewan.
+Variperm completes the build of a new 8,000 sqft field service centre in Swift Current, Saskatchewan.

-The Calgary manufacturing plant has tripled in size to 65,000 sqft over the years, and the company has active plans for further expansion, aiming to double from their current size by early 2016.
+The Calgary manufacturing plant has tripled in size to 65,000 sqft over the years, and the company has active plans for further expansion.